-Leading from Edinburgh Castle to the Palace of Holyroodhouse, Edinburgh's Royal Mile is the heart of Scotland's historic capital.
-Just a short walk away is the eclectic Grassmarket, a vibrant area steeped in the city's colourful history.
+Edinburgh's Royal Mile is the heart of Scotland's historic capital.
+A short walk away is the Grassmarket, an area steeped in the city's colourful history.

 Royal Mile, Edinburgh